MSc in Archaeology

 Please note that this course does not allow the submission of one longer piece of work instead of the two essays.

-It is not necessary that these relate directly to archaeology.
+If possible, please ensure that the word count is clearly displayed on the document.
 The word count does not need to include any bibliography or brief footnotes.